Mayday (Taiwanese band): Influences

 Mayday has expressed their admiration of the Beatles, whom they cite as influencing their ideals of rock music.
-The eighth track of their fifth album has a track called John Lennon (約翰藍儂) where the band espouses its dreams to become the "Beatles of the Chinese World" (華人世界的披頭四).
-Other musical influences include the Irish band U2, the British band Oasis, and the Japanese pop music artists Mr. Children.
+The eighth track of their fifth album is called "John Lennon" (約翰藍儂) in which the band espouses its dreams to become the "Beatles of the Chinese World" (華人世界的披頭四).
+Other musical influences cited by the members include the Irish band U2, the British band Oasis, and the Japanese pop music artists Mr. Children.

 Collaborations

-Mayday has collaborated with many famous singers on songs.
-Notably, lead singer Ashin and others has written lyrics and composed songs for many singers, including Victor Wong, JJ Lin, Jolin Tsai, Fish Leong, Twins, Nicholas Tse, Jam Hsiao, S.H.E, Alan Tam, Leehom Wang, Rene Liu, Della Ding and many others.
+Mayday is known for collaborating with top Mandopop stars and featuring up-and-coming artists as guests at their concerts.
+Notably, lead singer Ashin has written lyrics and composed songs for many singers, including Victor Wong, JJ Lin, Jolin Tsai, Fish Leong, Twins, Nicholas Tse, Jam Hsiao, S.H.E, Alan Tam, Leehom Wang, Rene Liu, Della Ding, and many others.
 In 2019, Ashin was featured on Jay Chou’s single "Won't Cry".
-Other members of the band have also undertaken album and song production.
+Other members of the band have also undertaken album and song production for other artists signed to their record label.